 If you want to escape from the touristy tower to dine then a great restaurant nearby is “Chez l’ Ami Jean” at 27 rue Malar also in the 7th area.
 The ‘cuisine’ is Basque (south of France, north of Spain) Mains are tasty, reputable and reasonable at 20 euros.
 Bon appetite!

-Paris Itinerary For 7 Days: Day 5 – The Latin Quarter
+Days in Paris: 5 – The Latin Quarter

-The Latin quarter boasts the prestigious university of ‘La Sorbonne’, The Pantheon and a host of quaint characteristic places to eat.
+The quarter boasts the prestigious university of ‘La Sorbonne’, The Pantheon and a host of quaint characteristic places to eat.

 The Pantheon has the tombs of what are claimed ‘The great men’ and the inscription reads ‘To great men, Their country is grateful’.
 Some state that those who do not make it to the Pantheon go to ‘Pere Lachaise’ instead.